Dreame Debuts the V11 Cordless Stick Vacuum with an Industry-Leading 125,000 RPM Motor and 90-Minute Runtime

 At a Fraction of the Cost of Other Premium Brands, the Dreame V11 is a Reliable and Versatile High-Performing Vacuum Designed to Meet the Needs of Today's Consumers

-WARSAW, Poland, July 8, 2020 /PRNewswire/ -- Dreame, a premium home-tech lifestyle brand that is part of the global Xiaomi ecosystem, announced today the launch of the V11 cordless stick vacuum.
+MOSCOW, July 8, 2020 /PRNewswire/ -- Dreame, a premium home-tech lifestyle brand that is part of the global Xiaomi ecosystem, announced today the launch of the V11 cordless stick vacuum.
 With several industry-leading features, including a 125,000 RPM motor and 90-minute runtime, the Dreame V11 is designed to make it easy for consumers to maintain a clean and sanitary home.
-The Dreame V11 will retail for $424.99 (USD), but starting from July 9th at 12:01 a.m. until July 11th at 11:59 p.m.
-(CEST) the vacuum cleaner will go on pre-launch sale for $293.99 (USD) on AliExpress.
+The Dreame V11 will retail for $424.99 (USD), but starting from July 9th at 1:01 a.m. until July 12th at 12:59 a.m.
+(MSK) the vacuum cleaner will go on pre-launch sale for $293.99 (USD) on AliExpress.

 The V11 offers one of the industry's fastest brushless motors with an output of 125,000 RPM, a 12-cone cyclone filtration system that can remove micro-particles – such as bacteria, dust, pollen and even allergens from pet fur, and price affordability as a result of being up to 33% cheaper than competing premium vacuums.